You are viewing a past version of the Undergraduate Catalog. For the most recent version, please visit courseleaf.ua.edu.

 - Tuscaloosa, then the state's capital, chosen as the University's home.

 - On April 18, inaugural ceremonies held and the University opened.
 By May 28, 52 students had enrolled.
-The campus consisted of seven buildings: two faculty houses, two dormitories, the laboratory, the hotel (now Gorgas House) and the Rotunda.
+The campus consisted of seven buildings: two faculty houses, two dormitories, the laboratory, the hotel (now Gorgas House), and the Rotunda.

-- The University of Alabama became the first in the state to offer engineering classes.
+- The University of Alabama becomes the first in the state to offer engineering classes.
 It was one of the first five in the nation to do so and one of the few to have maintained accreditation continuously since national accreditation began in 1936.

 - President's Mansion completed.
 Its first occupant: Basil Manly, University president from 1837 to 1855.